Large Dutch Bank |Our Journey Towards Agility at Scale

 When the coaches asked about this the squads said it was inefficient to pick up those middle items because they understood the lower item better.

 I stayed for many times with the middle items in my hand asking the squads to pick these.
 Repeatedly saying that it is okay to learn and to broaden the understanding of the whole product.
 The goal is that any squads can pick up any item from the Product Backlog.
 It was hard and took a long time before the squads become comfortable with this new idea.
 After 1 squad had the courage to pick up these kind of items, soon other squads followed.
 Especially when the squads who avoided picking up items out of their expertise were confronted by the squads who did.

 In the early Sprints I was very eager and did everything to make it work; a period of long days and short nights.
 Answering questions, talking to lots of users, stakeholders, writing stories, epics, preparing meetings and so on.
 It was unbearable.
 This could not be the way to go; how could I be the PO for 7 squads?

-  This changed when we asked the people to create the storymaps to solve our top challenges themselves.
+This changed when we asked people to create story maps to solve our top challenges.
 The solution became their plan, and this really helped to make the refinings easier and much more effective.

 Ownership and Continuous Improvement

 Process improvement used to be driven by the team product owners and Agile Coach.
 And because of their limited reach, the improvements had been mostly local to their teams.
 Bigger improvements across multiple squads were much harder to realize.